woolfel/createmlbench/README.md

 ## Roboflow public datasets

 To get a better idea of the performance limits of the new M1 Max SOC, I decided to use the public datasets and ran a bunch of tests.
 You can find the public datasets for Microsoft COCO and Pascal VOC at the url below.
+When you download the public datasets, make sure to select createml format.

 [https://public.roboflow.com/object-detection/microsoft-coco-subset] - microsoft coco 2017